 Air filters gather dirt and debris, and if they are not replaced, that buildup can adversely affect the heating unit’s performance.
 Pleated air filters are to be replaced every six months at the most, and fiberglass ones should be changed every 30 days.

-You can leave air filter replacement and other maintenance tasks to the team at Chrome Heating & Air Conditioning.
+You can leave air filter replacement and other heating maintenance tasks to the team at Chrome Heating & Air Conditioning.
 We can travel anywhere in Plano, TX.

 4. Using Space Heaters